 Basic Process

-3. You and your visa sponsor sign the application form and submit documents to the Immigration Office which has jurisdiction over your residence address.
+3. Submit the application: You and your visa sponsor must sign the application form and submit the required documents to the relevant Immigration Office.

-6. After you receive renewed Residence Card, your VISA STATUS is renewed and valid until the expiry date stated on the renewed RESIDENCE CARD.
+6. Once you receive your new Residence Card, your visa status is officially renewed and remains valid until the expiry date shown on the card.

 POINTS TO NOTE

-• In case you hire an immigration lawyer for your application: your immigration lawyer takes care of the whole process on your behalf.
-The Immigration Office communicates with your immigration lawyer when necessary.
+• In case you hire an immigration lawyer for your application: Your immigration lawyer will handle the entire process on your behalf.
+The Immigration Office will communicate directly with your immigration lawyer whenever necessary.

 fabicon i-socia Advisors